 In the same neighbourhood and a good alternative if you can’t get into Canalla Bistro is La Tasqueta del Mercat – close to Russafa market, as the name suggests.
 Each lunch and dinner time, they have a few set menus that are extremely good value for money.
-We paid €22 for a nine-course menu (this little Amsterdammer’s jaw dropped!) plus only a few extra euros for fabulous Ribera del Duero wine.
+We paid €22 for a five-course menu (this little Amsterdammer’s jaw dropped!) plus only a few extra euros for fabulous Ribera del Duero wine.
 I especially liked the bacalao croquettes that were crunchy on the outside and fluffy on the inside, as well as the tuna tartare with chilli and peanut sauces served with crisp corn tortilla.
 Plus, the chicken-liver pâté with focaccia and pickled onions was simple but perfectly prepared.

 On the opposite side of Av.
 Del Regne de Valencia from Canalla Bistro, on a wide open square, you’ll come across the joy that is La Chipirona.
 I had the pleasure of eating there for my birthday, which meant that my brother was paying – yay!
 Dishes are designed to be shared, and share we did.
 Peking duck sushi, smoked aubergine with tahini, spicy seafood balls that were like Spanish bitterballen… And that’s before the incredible chuleton (ribeye) we tucked into for our beefy main course with grilled Padrón peppers and potatoes.
 The house wines by the glass were exquisite, too – ideal for sipping outside on the terrace.